【〈翰墨知交情〉之一】莊靈/函邀吃烤肉

 Source: http://www.snzzjt.com/info/1038/4086.htm

-Nowadays, our motherland is prosperous and strong, and the interaction between compatriots on both sides of the Taiwan Strait has become closer.
-I sincerely hope that Taiwan can return to the embrace of the motherland as soon as possible, so that the regret of Uncle Zhonglin going home to visit his relatives will never happen again.
+Nowadays, our motherland is wealthy and prosperous, with closer interactions between people across the Taiwan Strait.
+I sincerely hope that Taiwan will soon return to the embrace of the motherland, so that the regret of Yu Chung-lin not being able to visit his hometown will never be.